cordovez/new-nudge-back/README.md

 ## how auth works here

-NB: for the sake of learning, a new Content-type was created called Nudgers, which represents the app user.
-The strapi-created 'Users' I am reserving for app developer (me).
-For the sake of these instructions, user === nudger.

----

 ### A) Login: a component

 Has a typical login form with two event handlers: `handleSubmit()` and `handleChange()`, plus one state, 'data'.